-AeroBarrier Pilot Program
+Aero Barrier Pilot Program

 Reducing air leaks in a new-construction home results in sustainable benefits with increased comfort, reduced energy usage, and lower energy bills.
-Many builders recognize and promote this, but there are several value-based builders who choose not to meet air-seal code requirements.
+Many builders recognize and promote this, but there are several value-based builders that barely meet air-seal code requirements.
 Avista is targeting all builders for this pilot and will track demographics of each to determine the value and future potential for this program.
 Avista has categorized builders into the following groups.